aofarrel/verbose-fiesta/README.md

 ‎ ‎ 📁 Images
 ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏ --> Images related to Terra documentation
 ‎ ‎ 📁 Workspaces
-‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏📝 **1000Genomes_GWAS_Template.md**
-‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏--> mirrored from the 1000 Genomes GWAS tutorial template workspace on Terra
-‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏--> designed to be run on a certain group of open data, including mock phenotypic data
-‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏--> the actual notebooks are mirroed in [the bdcat_notebooks repo](https://github.com/DataBiosphere/bdcat_notebooks/tree/master/notebooks)
 ‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏📝 **BloodPressure_GWAS_Template.md**
 ‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏--> mirrored from the TOPMed GWAS tutorial template workspace on Terra
 ‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏--> designed to be run on "real" data
+‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏--> the actual notebooks are mirroed in [the bdcat_notebooks repo](https://github.com/DataBiosphere/bdcat_notebooks/tree/master/notebooks)
+‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏📝 **ThousandGenomes_GWAS_Template.md**
+‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏--> mirrored from the 1000 Genomes GWAS tutorial template workspace on Terra
+‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏--> designed to be run on a certain group of open data, including mock phenotypic data
 ‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏--> the actual notebooks are mirroed in [the bdcat_notebooks repo](https://github.com/DataBiosphere/bdcat_notebooks/tree/master/notebooks)
 ‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏📝 **TOPMedAligner_Featured_WS.md**
 ‎ ‏ ‎ ‎ ‎ ‏ ‏ ‏ ‏ ‎ ‎ ‎ ‏ ‏ ‏--> planned featured workspace